-- Interconnector active power transfer limits. - Continuous and short-term ratings of transmission assets. - A list of future committed transmission network and generation developments. - Most recent relevant connection point forecasts. - Historical power system snapshots under various conditions. - Details of existing non-market ancillary services agreements. - Minimum acceptable reactive power margins.
+- Interconnector active power transfer limits. - Continuous and short-term ratings of transmission assets. - A list of future committed transmission network and generation developments. - Most recent relevant connection point forecasts. - Historical power system snapshots under various conditions. - Details of existing NMAS agreements. - Minimum acceptable reactive power margins.

-7 Following a credible contingency or protected event AEMO must restore the network to a secure operating state within 30 minutes.
+7 Following a credible contingency event or protected event AEMO must restore the network to a secure operating state within 30 minutes.

 8 USE can only be addressed by RSAS if the reliability standard is projected to not be met in the year the USE is projected to occur.

-9 Each Annual NSCAS Review Report will include details of the timeframes and logistics for submitting recommendations of issues to
+9 Each Annual NSCAS Review Report, starting from the 2020 NSCAS review, will include details of the timeframes and logistics for submitting recommendations of issues and solutions to be considered in the next Annual NSCAS Review.